-of Studies, 14 which is designed for those candidates

-entering the program with a master's degree plus 30 hours

-or an educati ional specialist degree.
-This plan sho uld be

-lvice from the candidate's major prof

-the plan may be scheduled during terr

-ted.
-This possible plan reflects require

-d primary concentration coursework a

-onal leadership licensure program.
+of Studies, which is designed for those candidates entering the program with a master's degree plus 30 hours or an educational specialist degree.
+This plan should be used with advice from the candidate's major professor.
+Courses on the plan may be scheduled during terms other those indicated.
+This possible plan reflects required core, research, and primary concentration coursework and is not an instructional leadership licensure program.

-Leadership: Historical and
+EDLC /01 Leadership: Historical and 2

 Contemporary Perspectives 3

-1 7 1

 EDEC 752 Qualitative Research: Theory

 and Design 3

-EDLC 702 Ethical and Social Considerations 3
+EDLC 702 9 3

 EDEC 751 Quantitative Research Procedures I 3

 EDEC 755 Dissertation Research and Design 3

 EDLC 821 Organizational Landscapes 3

 EDIL 860 Group Methods and Processes 3

 EDIL 861 Educational Finance 3

 EDIL 866 Ethical Leadership and

 Decision Making 3

 EDIL 867 Political Structures and Governance 3

 EDIL 876 Advanced Educational Law:

 A Legal Perspective in Specific

 Areas 3

 EDLC 899 Independent Dissertation Research 15

 TOTAL HOURS 48 48

 Six Terms or Two Years plus additional time the candidate may

-require to complete his or her dissertation (minimum of 15 hours)

-require to complete his or her dissertation (minimum of 15 hours)
+Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours)

-Curriculum and Instruction (EDCI) EDCI 960 Curriculum I andership at
+Curriculum and Instruction (EDCI) EDCI 869 Curriculum Leadership at

-EDCI 869 Curriculum Leadership at
+EDC1 607 Curriculum Leadership at

 the District Level 3

 EDCI 872 Trends and Issues in Educational

 Technology and Literacy 3

 EDCI 873 Perspective and Strategies

 in Teaching and Learning 3

 EDCI 874 Curricula for Literacy 3

 EDCI 877 Teacher Leadership 3

-Higher Edu ucation (EDHE)
+Higher Education (EDHE)

 EDHE 851 Higher Education: Theory,

 Foundations and Principles 3

 EDHE 852 College Candidate Development

 Theory 3

 EDHE 855 Law in Higher Education 3

 EDHE 854 Governance, Administration

 and Politics 3

 EDHE 856 Higher Education Finance 3

-Higher Edu ucation Concentration (HE) 20
+Higher Education Concentration (HE)